lbryio/lbry.com/content/faq/lbry-basics.md

 ### Where can I see my Downloadeds?
 The downloaded contents can be found on the rightside of the LBRY app under Library.

+### How can I delete my Downloads?
+The downloaded contents can be found on the rightside of the LBRY app under Library.
+Select the item you want to delete, and then click the trash can icon on the file page.
+We'll be introducing batch deletion options in the near future.

 ### Where can I see my Publishes?
 You can find published items under Publishes on the right side of the LBRY app.
 ![Publish](https://spee.ch/@clem:0/publishes.png)